-Federally Qualified Health Center (FQHC) - A South Carolina licensed health center certified by the Centers for Medicare and Medicaid Services that receives Public Health Services grants.
+Federally Oualified Health Center (FOHC) - A South Carolina licensed health center certified by the Page 177 of 236

+Centers for Medicare and Medicaid Services that receives Public Health Services grants.
 A FQHC is eligible for state defined cost-based reimbursement from the Medicaid fee-for-service Program.
 A FQHC provides a wide range of primary care and enhanced services in a medically underserved Area.